ispeters/async_scope/asyncscope.md

 In order to provide the Strong Exception Guarantee, the algorithms proposed in this paper invoke `token.wrap(snd)` before invoking `token.try_associate()`.
 Other algorithms written in terms of `async_scope_token` should do the same.

+_Note_: Wrapping the sender before creating an association means that, when `try_associate()` returns `false`, the work to wrap the sender must be discarded.
+We could, instead, try to create the association first and only wrap the sender when successful; this would be more efficient but would limit us to providing the Basic Exception Guarantee.

 ## `execution::nest`

 ```cpp